-Cardiovascular health rates among the most important facets of health and continues to gain prominence as the years continue to roll by.
+Cardiovascular health rates are among the most important facets of health and continue to gain prominence as the years continue.

-However, proper dieting has always topped the list of mechanisms to up cardiovascular health.
+However, proper dieting has consistently topped the list of mechanisms to up cardiovascular health.

 Amino acids have a very critical role in helping to maintain and improve cardiovascular health.
-Arginine, one of the common amino acids, is used in the production of nitric oxide, which is a key element in the regulation of blood pressure.
+Arginine, one of the standard amino acids, is used in producing nitric oxide, which is a critical element in regulating blood pressure.

 Nitric oxide is produced in the muscles that make up the heart, which allows it to control the rate and extent of contractions and expansion of the heart muscles to keep them in good health.

-Several studies suggest that nitric oxide may help in the prevention atherosclerosis through its inhibition of occurrence of plaques in the blood vessels.
-Several modern medications do have arginine as part of their constituents due to their ability to stem pains that emanate from cardiovascular problems.
+Several studies suggest that nitric oxide may help in the prevention of atherosclerosis through its inhibition of the occurrence of plaques in the blood vessels.
+Several modern medications have arginine as part of their constituents due to their ability to stem pains emanating from cardiovascular problems.

 Production of energy

-Proteins have a low turnout when it comes to respiration for the purposes of generating energy, which is one of the reasons that make them a lesser option in such cases.
+Proteins have a low turnout when it comes to respiration to generate energy, which is one reason that makes them a lesser option in such cases.

-However, certain situations do compel the body to use proteins for production of energy.
+However, certain situations do compel the body to use proteins to produce energy.
 Amino acids are used as a last option when other food reserves are depleted as a fallback for the body’s energy requirements just before the collapse.

 Proteins control nearly all biological processes occurring in the body.
-Enzymes, which are important catalytic elements for key biochemical processes, are extremely made up of proteins.
-Enzymes speed up chemical reactions in the body, among them digestion, absorption, assimilation and respiration.
+Enzymes, essential catalytic elements for vital biochemical processes, are highly made up of proteins.
+Enzymes speed up chemical reactions in the body, including digestion, absorption, assimilation, and respiration.

-Enzymes comprise of a protein part and an inorganic molecule.
-Amino acids, which form the protein part, are important for the formation of such enzymes without which basic biological processes would be too slow for life.
+Enzymes comprise a protein part and an inorganic molecule.
+Amino acids, which form the protein part, are essential for creating such enzymes, without which basic biological processes would be too slow for life.

 Optimization of body performance

-Apart from their conventional roles, proteins play a crucial role in the optimization of other body activities as well as the working of other organic elements.
+Apart from their conventional roles, proteins play a crucial role in the optimization of other body activities and the working of other organic elements.

-Proteins up to the working of minerals as well as vitamins and a deficiency of certain amino acids are likely to ignite deficiencies in certain vitamins.
-Iron deficiencies are highly linked to low levels of tyrosine.
+Proteins are up to the working of minerals and vitamins, and a deficiency of specific amino acids will likely ignite deficiencies in certain vitamins.
+Iron deficiencies are highly linked to low levels of Tyrosine.